Guidelines | UMMS Dual Degree Programs for Students Applying

 ALL Medical Students must successfully complete ALL clinical requirements (Sub-I, ICU, EM) and clinical electives in the Branches.

-1. Last week in August: Nani Hunter will email M3 students the required steps, materials and deadlines for those interested in obtaining a Dual Degree.
+- Mid-August: Nani Hunter will email M3 students the required steps and deadline for those interested in obtaining a Dual Degree.

-3. November and December: Dual Degree applicant information is added to the Branches Competency Committee (BCC) and Competency Committee (CC) agendas for endorsement decision.
+- November and/or December: Dual Degree endorsement decision will go to the Competency Committee (CC) for endorsement approval.

-4. By end of December: Students will be notified of the Committee’s decision to whether they will or will not receive Medical School endorsement to pursue a Dual Degree.
+- By end of December: Students will be notified by the Competency Committee whether they will or will not receive Medical School endorsement to pursue a Dual Degree.

 The best resource for the steps taken to get from the medical school endorsement process and graduate program’s application process to beginning and completing your master’s degree are the students who have already gone through the dual degree process:

-- A List of Dual Degree Students (GY21 and GY22) who have agreed to be that resource for you was created, please feel free to contact them with questions regarding the process.
+- A List of Dual Degree Students (GY22 and GY23) who have agreed to be that resource for you was created, please feel free to contact them with questions regarding the process.

-- Compiled advice from previous dual degree students, who completed the following degree programs: Master of Public Health (MPH) – Epidemiology, MPH – Health Behavior & Health Education, MPH – Health Management & Policy, Master of Health Services Administration (MHSA) – Health Management & Policy, MPH – Outside Institution, and Master of Science in Clinical Research (MSCR).
+- Compiled advice from previous dual degree students, who completed the following degree programs: Master of Public Health (MPH) – Epidemiology, MPH – Health Behavior & Health Education, MPH – Health Management & Policy, Master of Health Services Administration (MHSA) – Health Management & Policy (HMP)-no longer offered as dual degree, MPH – Outside Institution, and Master of Science in Clinical Research (MSCR).

 With any Leave of Absence from UM Medical School, a student must meet with selected staff in the Office of Student Services prior to stepping out of registration, please 1) meet with your House Counselor and then 2) in a joint meeting, meet with the Registrar, the Scheduling Specialist, and your assigned Financial Aid Officer.